 Creating an engaging learning environment can be a challenge at times for any classroom teacher.
 But you really want your students to be engrossed in the subject you’re teaching.

-When kids are engaged and attentive, I’ve found that they are better listeners and respond quicker to instructions.
+When kids are engaged and attentive, I’ve found that they’re better listeners and respond quicker to instructions.
 Plus, they look like they’re learning and having fun.

-Here are several ways to help engage students and make the classroom more interesting, light and beneficial for learning.
-I’ve based these on my own experiences as a late elementary school teacher.
-But the tips also draw on research into what’s effective across all age groups.
+Here are several ways to help engage with students and make the classroom more interesting, light and beneficial for learning.
+I’ve based these on my own experiences as a late-elementary school teacher.
+But the student engagement strategies also draw on research into what’s effective across all age groups.

 1. Make Classes Interactive

 Unless you are a truly fantastic presenter, your students could become bored very quickly when they’re only hearing you talk.
 Involving your students in discussion is a time-honored method to keep attention levels up and manage a classroom effectively.